🛡️ Data: 2026 Genworth® Cost of Care 🔒 SSL Secure & Privacy Protected 🆓 100% Free — No Sign-up Required 📊 50 States Covered

 Use our homepage calculator and select New York to get an instant estimate with inflation adjustment.

-📈 New York Senior Care Cost Trend (2022-2026)
+📈 New York Senior Care Cost Projection (Modeled, 2022–2026)

 Costs have risen by approximately % over the past 4 years.
 Select a care type to view the trend.

-Medicaid Waiver Coverage in New York
+Medicaid & Waiver Programs in New York

 Best Cities for Seniors in New York